HL7/davinci-crd/src/pagecontent/hooks.md

       }
     ]

+Note: Sending existing prior authorizations is not in scope for this version of the IG.

 ### Hooks
 Each CDS Hook defines a workflow/business process location within the client system where a specific type of decision support is relevant.
-For example, the `medication-prescribe` hook fires whenever a user is in the process of ordering a medication.
+For example, the `medication-prescribe`
+hook fires whenever a user is in the process of ordering a medication.
 In many clients, the same hook might fire in multiple locations.
 For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy and might also have a screen for care-planning that could include plans for medications.
-The same hook might be initiated from all of these locations.
+The same hook might be initiated from all these locations.

-This version of the implementation guide has identified four hooks that cover the main situations where coverage requirements discovery is likely to be needed.
+This version of the implementation guide has identified five hooks that cover the main situations where coverage requirements discovery is likely to be needed.
 Two of these are "standard" hooks - [medication-prescribe](#medication-prescribe) and [order-review](#order-review).
-The other two are new proposed hooks - [patient-discharge](#patient-discharge) and [booking-appointment](#booking-appointment).
+The other three are new proposed hooks - [appointment-booking](#appointment-booking), [encounter-start](#encounter-start) and [encounter-discharge](#encounter-discharge).

 Not all client systems will support all hook types.
-For example, community EMR systems will not support `patient-discharge`.
-Community pharmacy systems would not likely support `booking-appointment`.  **Client systems conforming to this implementation guide SHALL support at least one of the hooks listed below and SHOULD support all that apply to the context of their system.**
+For example, community EMR systems will not support `encounter-discharge`.
+Community pharmacy systems would not likely support `appointment-booking`.  **Client systems conforming to this implementation guide SHALL support at least one of the hooks listed below and SHOULD support all that apply to the context of their system.**

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types.
-For example, a payer that only provides drug coverage would never have coverage information to return on a `patient-discharge` event.  **Payer systems conforming to this implementation guide SHALL provide a service for at least one of the hook types listed below and SHOULD support all hooks relevant to the types of coverage they provide.**
+For example, a payer that only provides drug coverage would never have coverage information to return on an `encounter-discharge` event.  **Payer systems conforming to this implementation guide SHALL provide a service for at least one of the hook types listed below and SHOULD support all hooks relevant to the types of coverage they provide.**

 Clients and payers MAY choose to support additional hooks that are relevant to Coverage Requirements Discovery as well - both standard hooks and custom hooks.
 If this occurs, they SHOULD adhere to the same expectations as defined in this specification for standard hooks.